harveybc/don/README.md

  *    This file is part of Singularity, the descentralized multi-agent AI
  *    open-source training platform.
  *
- *    The use of Singularity in any military, police or civil applications
+ *    The use of Singularity in any military or civil applications intended to
- *    intended to be used in defensive or ofensive products is prohibited.
+ *    be used in defensive or ofensive products is prohibited.
  *
  *    Singularity is free software, hardware and data; you can redistribute it
  *    and/or modify it under the terms of the GNU General Public License as